 So, someone who has been diagnosed with dementia, but has anosognosia, doesn’t know or believe that they have dementia.

-Anosognosia symptoms may be very different from person to person, change over time, and might even change within a day.
+Anosognosia symptoms may vary from person to person, change over time, and even change within a day.

 The person might sometimes understand what’s happening and other times firmly believe that they’re completely fine.